Plymouth Dentistry Interview Questions

 How long is the actual Plymouth interview?

-For virtual interviews, ensure you have a quiet and bright space with a strong wifi connection and working camera and microphone.
-Ensure you will not be disturbed during your interview and avoid sitting in front of a bright light or window to prevent glare.
-Ideally, set up your interview space prior to the day and practice in that setting a few times to ensure comfort and logistical ease.
+For virtual interviews, ensure you have a quiet and well-lit space with a strong wifi connection and that your camera and microphone are working.
+Avoid sitting in front of bright lights or windows to prevent glare and make sure you won’t be disturbed.
+Ideally, set up your interview space prior to the day and practice in that setting a few times to ensure comfort and ease.
 If the university allows, it is helpful to have water to sip on throughout the interview.

 How long does it take to hear back after the Plymouth interview?